-When you plant your garden, there's probably a good chance that you won't use all the seeds.
-Instead of throwing them away, place them in a sealed bag, and save them for next year.
-If you have friends that garden, offer to trade some seeds for some that you don't have.
-This is an excellent way for both of you to save money.
+When you plant your garden, there’s probably a good chance that you won’t use all the seeds.
+Instead of throwing them away, please place them in a sealed bag, and save them for next year.
+If you have friends in that garden, offer to trade some seeds for some you don’t have.
+That is an excellent way for both of you to save money.

 Divide the Plants

-If your plants are overgrowing, it's a good idea to divide them off, and either plants them elsewhere or again, hand them off to friends.
+If your plants are overgrowing, it’s a good idea to divide them off and either plants them elsewhere or, again, hand them off to friends.
 Allowing your plants to overgrow can cause damage to other plants around them.
-This can lead to bad plants which in turn can result in a loss of your precious investment.
+That can lead to harmful plants, which in turn can result in a loss of your precious investment.

 Look at the Food you Eat.